pablozamudio/workshop-categorizacion-productos/README.md

 ## Contents
 - **intro_python_numpy_pandas.ipynb**: a notebook with basic samples of python, numpy & pandas
 - **train_nn_products_categorization.ipynb**, a notebook with a sample NN training, incluiding dataset preparation, builiding, training & evaluation of a sample model.
+- **Products Categorization with Deep Learning.pdf**, slides for the workshop

 ## Branches
 - **master**: train_nn_products_categorization.ipynb with solutions for first 1st & 2nd sections (Gather & Explore Data)